aenarete/AtmosphericModels.jl/README.md

 height = 100.0
 wf = calc_wind_factor(am, height, profile_law)
 ```
-The result is the factor with which the ground wind speed needs to be mulitplied
+The result is the factor with which the ground wind speed needs to be multiplied
 to get the wind speed at the given height.

 ## Plot a wind profile